R – 2:00-4:45

 1 – Makes little or no attempt to move beyond description or observation; makes obvious or vague statements without follow-through; is not tagged properly.

-Wearing a face mask or face covering is required in all TU buildings, including during in-person classes, in-person labs, and all other gatherings.
+For the Spring 2022 semester, wearing a face mask or face covering is required in all TU buildings, including during in-person classes, in-person labs, and all other gatherings.
 The requirement to wear a face mask or face covering in TU buildings is reflected in the Student Code of Conduct.
 If you come to class without a face mask or face covering, you will be asked to leave class and return with a face mask or face covering.
 All students will be provided with an initial supply of reusable masks and there will also be a supply of disposable masks for students’ use in designated pick-up locations across campus while supplies last.
 If you refuse to wear a face mask or face covering during an in-person class or other event on-campus, you will not be permitted to enter or stay in the class and may be referred to the Dean of Students who will address this as a disciplinary issue.

 The University is committed to safety.
 In the majority of situations, people who cannot wear a face mask or face covering because of a disability/medical condition should make plans for remote access.
 Any person who believes they have a disability that prevents them from wearing a face mask or face covering as required, and believes they need physical access on campus, must apply for a disability accommodation.
 The University will review such requests and make determinations about any reasonable accommodations.
 Please reach out to request disability accommodations to firstname.lastname@example.org or 918-631-2315.